Table of Contents

 The justices also said a trial court has no authority to order a spouse to begin making payments to the other spouse simply because he or she continues working and, therefore, delays both parties’ community share of the pension.

-The court of appeals also rejected the trial court’s decision was overturned because, although a court is not bound by the terms of the parties settlement agreement, the court is required to hold an evidentiary hearing before issuing orders changing the provisions of the parties’ written settlement agreement.
+The trial court’s decision was overturned because, although a court is not bound by the terms of the parties’ settlement agreement, the court is required to hold an evidentiary hearing before issuing orders changing the provisions of the parties’ written settlement agreement.

 Other Articles About Community Property in Arizona